 In order to obtain a conservation treatment proposal, please bring or send your object to NEDCC so that it can be examined by a professional conservator in NEDCC’s conservation laboratory.
 Please be prepared to leave your object with us.
 A written proposal and cost estimate is typically sent within two to three weeks.
 Proposals cannot be developed without an examination.

 We charge $200 to provide a proposal for one object or for a small group of similar objects.
 For multiple or diverse objects, a higher fee -- determined before examination begins – may be charged.
 Minimum charge for conservation treatment is $1,000.

 NEDCC does not authenticate, appraise, date, or attribute historic and artistic works.
 If you wish to consider the market value of your object when deciding to invest in its conservation, please consult a professional appraiser.
-To find an appraiser, please visit the websites of either the Appraisers Association of America or the American Society of Appraisers, or the Antiquarian Booksellers' Association of America.
+To find an appraiser, please visit the websites of either the Appraisers Association of America, the American Society of Appraisers, or the Antiquarian Booksellers' Association of America.

 A written step-by-step treatment proposal and cost estimate is provided for each object or, in some cases, each group of similar objects.
 The treatment that we propose is intended to stabilize and preserve your object.

 A treatment proposal will include a description of your object and a recommended treatment.
 The proposed treatment offers what NEDCC considers the best approach for treating your object, and all the treatment steps are necessary for its care.